20 April, 2026

 - Soap

-You don’t always have to purchase the expensive brand-name cleaning products.
-Check a janitorial store and ask them about recommendations on excellent yet affordable cleaning supplies.
+You don’t always have to go for the expensive brand-name cleaning products.
+Check a janitorial store and ask about eco-friendly and affordable cleaning supplies.
+Using sustainable products can help you stand out.

-In terms of pricing strategy, consider your service type, time required and market rates before determining the price of your service.
+Pricing.
+Consider your service type, time involved and market rates before determining your service price.

 - Find out how much your competitors are charging for their cleaning service.

-- From that range, identify the highest and lowest amount your target market is willing to pay.
+- Identify the highest and lowest amount your target market is willing to pay.

-- Don’t forget your profit margin and markup to make sure that you’re earning enough from your business to cover your expenses.
+- Set profit margin and markup to ensure you’re earning enough to cover expenses.

+Systems and Processes.
 Create an efficient system for your cleaning business, from the scheduling and cleaning checklist to communication.
-As a result, you can meet the demand, streamline the workflow and maximise your output.
+When processes are optimised, you can operate better, cater to your customers’ needs and protect your bottom line.

-Here are some effective strategies to advertise your cleaning business and increase visibility:
+Here are other effective strategies to advertise your cleaning business and increase visibility:

 Now, here’s how to market your business online: